-The program self-study (see Appendix A - Self-Study Template) will begin immediately after a program review has been approved by the Faculty Senate and should be completed by the program coordinator or department chair with as much input as possible from program faculty.
+The program self-study (see Appendix A - Self-Study Template) will begin immediately after a program review has been approved by the Seminary Team and should be completed by the program coordinator or department chair with as much input as possible from program faculty.
 The data collection phase of the self-study is due on September 15.
 The self-study will include, but may not be limited to, the following:

-- Briercrest SPR policy and Saskatchewan Quality Assurance Review Standards and Criteria (see also Section 2 Program Review and Assessment); - results from student surveys from current students and graduates from the past 7 years; - information about the program history, key and unique features of the program, and program objectives; - previous program reviews; and - any relevant institutional and departmental documents that will assist in the review. - a comparison with similar programs in Saskatchewan, western Canada, and any deemed relevant data from programs in North America.
+- Briercrest Seminary SPR policy and Saskatchewan Quality Assurance Review Standards and Criteria; - results from student surveys from current students and graduates from the past 7 years; - information about the program history, key and unique features of the program, and program objectives; - previous program reviews; - Compilation of portfolio interview recommendations for the program from the previous 5 years; - any relevant institutional and departmental documents that will assist in the review; and - a comparison with similar programs in Saskatchewan, western Canada, and any deemed relevant data from programs in North America.

-An analysis of the self-study data (no more than 5,000 words), written by the SPR chair, will accompany the materials of the self-study (see Appendix B below).
+An analysis of the self-study data (no more than 5,000 words), written by the SPR chair, will accompany the materials of the self-study.
 When writing the analysis, the format should follow the questions from Appendix A (see below).
 The committee will then meet to review the self-study and analysis before providing the materials to the External Review Panel (Due date: At least 3 weeks before the site visit by the External Review Panel).